Credit by Examination

 Institutional Credit by Examination Restrictions

-Not every course or student is eligible for challenge exams.
+Not every course or student is eligible for course challenge exams.
 Check with your instructional program or area for available classes and eligibility requirements.

 - International students may not apply course challenges toward their 12-credit enrollment requirement.